alisaleem252/ai-text-block/readme.txt

 **Q: Can I customize the generated AI text?**
 A: Yes!
 Once the AI generates the content, you can fully edit and format it within your WP Bakery or Elementor editor.

+**Q: What is the AI Chatbots feature?**
+A: The AI Chatbots feature allows you to create and manage custom AI-powered chat widgets for your website.
+You can configure multiple chatbots with different personalities, knowledge bases, and functionalities to serve various purposes like customer support, lead generation, or general assistance.

+**Q: How do I create and manage chatbots?**
+A: After authentication, navigate to the "AI Chatbots" section from your WordPress admin dashboard.
+You can create new chatbots, customize their appearance, configure AI models, add knowledge bases, and integrate external tools.
+Each chatbot gets a unique shortcode for embedding anywhere on your site.

+**Q: Can I customize the appearance of my chatbots?**
+A: Yes!
+You can fully customize your chatbot's appearance including colors (primary, secondary, text, background), themes, positioning (bottom-right, bottom-left, etc.), size, avatar images, and whether it auto-opens on page load.

+**Q: What AI models are supported for chatbots?**
+A: Chatbots support the same AI models as article generation including GPT-3.5, GPT-4, GPT-5, Claude 3.7, Gemini 2.0/2.5, DeepSeek v3/R3, and Grok 2/3.
+You can select different models for different chatbots based on your needs.

+**Q: How does the knowledge base feature work in chatbots?**
+A: You can add custom knowledge base documents to your chatbots, providing them with specific information about your business, products, or services.
+The AI will use this context to provide more accurate and relevant responses to user queries.

+**Q: Can chatbots integrate with external tools and APIs?**
+A: Yes!
+Chatbots support external tool integration via API calls.
+You can configure tools to fetch data from external services, create tickets, book appointments, or perform other actions based on user interactions.

+**Q: How do I embed a chatbot on my website?**
+A: Each chatbot generates a unique shortcode like `[rapidtextai_chatbot id="123"]`.
+You can embed this shortcode in any post, page, or widget area.
+The chatbot will appear as a floating widget that users can interact with.

+**Q: Is the Auto Blogging feature safe for SEO?**
+A: The Auto Blogging feature generates unique, high-quality content using advanced AI models.
+However, we recommend reviewing generated content before publication and maintaining a balance between AI-generated and human-created content for optimal SEO performance.

+**Q: How does the Auto Blogging scheduling work?**
+A: You can configure Auto Blogging to generate and publish posts automatically on daily, weekly, or custom schedules.
+The system uses your specified topics, keywords, and content parameters to create relevant articles without manual intervention.

+**Q: Are there any usage limits or costs?**
+A: Usage depends on your RapidTextAI subscription plan.
+Free accounts have limited monthly requests, while paid plans offer higher limits or unlimited usage.
+Check your account status in the plugin settings for current usage and plan details.

+**Q: Can I use the Chrome extension and mobile app?**
+A: Yes!
+RapidTextAI offers a Chrome extension for browser-based content generation and a mobile app for on-the-go access.
+Both use the same API key as your WordPress plugin for seamless integration across platforms.

+**Q: Is my data secure when using RapidTextAI?**
+A: Yes, RapidTextAI follows strict security protocols.
+Your content and data are transmitted securely, and we don't store your generated content on our servers beyond the generation process.
+Please review our Privacy Policy for complete details.

 == Changelog ==

+= 3.6.0 =
+* Added AI Chatbots feature with customizable chat widgets
+* Support for multiple AI models in chatbots (GPT-3.5, GPT-4, etc.)
+* Customizable chatbot appearance with themes and color options
+* Knowledge base integration for context-aware responses
+* External tool integration via API calls for enhanced functionality
+* Chatbot shortcode support for embedding anywhere on site
+* Advanced chatbot settings including auto-open, positioning, and avatars
+* Comprehensive chatbot management interface with create, edit, delete options

 = 3.5.0 =
 * Streaming Content